diegocasmo/diegocasmo.github.io/posts/2016-10-24-passing-variables-in-an-isomorphic-application.md

 };
 ```

-Now all container components such as ``HomeContainer`` can access ``appData`` through ``props`` as you would normally do in React.
+Now all container components such as ``HomeContainer`` (see ``/`` route above) can access ``appData`` through ``props`` as you would normally do in React.

-### Conclusion
-Implementing React's context feature was a fun learning experience and I hope this post serves as a guide of how to do so without having to add more dependencies to an application.
+Implementing React’s context feature was a fun learning experience and I hope this post serves as a guide of how to do so.
 Have you ever had to solve a similar issue?
 How did you manage to do it?